-One day, when I was lounging around the house, I stumbled across Gordan Ramsay’s Ultimate Cookery course and found myself watching 5 episodes one after another.
-Although his reputation in the United States is one of an angry chef with a foul mouth, he actually knows his way around the kitchen.
+One day, when I was lounging around the house, I stumbled across Gordan Ramsay’s Ultimate Cookery course and found myself watching one episode after another.
+I only knew Chef Ramsay as the foul-mouthed angry chef from “Hell’s Kitchen,” but after watching his cooking course, I realized that he is actually very talented.
 In his show, he showcases 100 recipes that he claims you can stake your life on.
-I have marked down several that I want to try including this roast chicken with chorizo stuffing.
+I decided to put his claim to the test and prepared his roasted chicken with chorizo stuffing.
 After watching the video and preparing the dish myself, my respect for Gordon Ramsay has reached another level; the dish is just that good.

 **Helpful tips and common mistakes

-For anyone looking for a turkey substitute for Thanksgiving, this is the perfect dish!
+For anyone looking for a turkey substitute for Thanksgiving, this roasted chicken with chorizo stuffing is the perfect dish!
 You have your stuffing and meat in one dish, cutting your prep and cooking time.